PyconUK/2017.pyconuk.org/pages/index.md

 * * *

+Tickets are on sale until 23:59 BST on Monday 8th October.

+* * *

 There will be a heavyweight boxing match in Cardiff over the weekend of the conference, and so hotel accommodation in the city has been snapped up much more quickly this year than usual.
 If you're coming to PyCon UK, *book your